pswoodworth/simple-react-redux-scss-hmr-livereload-boilerplate/README.md

 npm run build
 ```
 Builds and minifies the frontend JS and SCSS and builds the server.
-You can now fire up `node server-build` and your production app should be ready to go at `localhost:3000`
+You can now fire up `NODE_ENV=production node server-build` and your production app should be ready to go at `localhost:3000`

 ## File directory